aslamdoctor/gulp-boilerplate/README.md

 1. **dev/gulpfile.js** : This is gulp configuration file.
 You have to configure couple of things in it at first.
 1. **dev/package.json**, dev/package-lock.json : These files keeps record of all the Node packages we will be using.
 Don't modify it.
 1. **dev/.gitignore** : This file contains list of files that don't need to be pushed to the Repo.
 I have already updated this file so no need to touch it aswell.
+1. **dev/.browserslistrc** => This is a configuration file for CSS autoprefixer.
+No need to touch it.
 1. **README.md** => Just a file for Github repo for instruction purpose.